Joy of Satan Ministries: Aftermath of the cosmic war

-With the absence of Maxine Dietrich, the organization remains upheld by her advocates and has underwent significant changes.
-In 2025, it reconstituted itself as the Temple of Zeus.

 Practices

-Temple of Zeus promotes a wide variety of occult practices, such as methods for evocation of demonic entities and guidelines for making pacts with them.
-Temple of Zeus consider that Satanism, in practice, is the true nature of humanity that precedes Christianity and Islam.
+The Joy of Satan Ministries promotes a wide variety of occult practices, including methods for evocation of demonic entities and guidelines for making pacts with them.
+It asserts that Satanism, in practice, is the true nature of humanity that precedes Christianity and Islam.

 Occultism

-The practices of Temple of Zeus may bear similarities to those of other groups categorized under theistic Satanism and esoteric ideology.
+The practices of the Joy of Satan Ministries may bear similarities to those of other groups categorized under theistic Satanism and esoteric ideology.
 As Christian author and biblical researcher Josh Peck notes, "theistic Satanism engages in every New age practice under the sun in their dedications to Satan and Satanic philosophy."
 As an example, he cites their use of divination methods such as, astrology, magic, pendulums, runes, clairvoyance, past lives, the pineal gland and third eye, the chakras, bioelectric technology, the astral plane, spells, the kundalini serpent, trance, as well as methods in self-hypnosis, incense, telekinesis, brain waves, and chanting.

-The scholar of Satanism, Jesper A. Petersen, notes that practitioners who experiment with the meditation practices of Temple of Zeus may find them useful, and adds that the group's use of magic spans from simple to complex techniques.
+The scholar of Satanism, Jesper A. Petersen, notes that practitioners who experiment with the meditation practices of the Joy of Satan Ministries may find them useful, and adds that the group's use of magic spans from simple to complex techniques.
 These include sorcery, spells, and various types of witchcraft, all of which require the practitioner to imaginatively apply specialized knowledge and technique to the object of the spell, hypnotism, healing and other kind of magic or divination.
 They also offer a range of occult techniques in black magic.